coopcycle/coopcycle-docs/docs/_admin/Incidents.md

 ## Key tips:

-1. [80/20 rule or the Pareto Rule](https://en.wikipedia.org/wiki/Pareto_principle): Studies have shown that 80% of a business’s income and profits generally come from 20% of its most dedicated and motivated customers.
+1. **80/20 rule or the Pareto Rule:** [Studies have shown](https://en.wikipedia.org/wiki/Pareto_principle) that 80% of a business’s income and profits generally come from 20% of its most dedicated and motivated customers.
 Especially in B2C services like food delivery, it is key to identify who these customers are and find ways to keep them happy.
-2. 80/20 rule or the Pareto Rule again: The inverse is also true.
+2. **80/20 rule or the Pareto Rule again:** The inverse is also true.
 80% of your customer service costs, incidents, problems, and general frustration will likely come from 20% of your customers.
 In our businesses, unless you have an urgent need for turnover at any cost (you just started), a key factor for success is to find ways to limit the time you invest in these clients and create clear limitations.
 These relationships are often toxic and should be thought of inside that framework (insert how to deal with toxic relationships link to feminist literature)
-3. Systematize, but humanize: Making protocols and systems to deal with incidents is an important process to undertake as a business grows.
+3. **Systematize, but humanize:** Making protocols and systems to deal with incidents is an important process to undertake as a business grows.
 If you have more than one dispatcher, having shared ways of dealing with customers and passing information between shifts will quickly become necessary.
 However, make sure these systems support human-focused and autonomous decision-making.
 An example of a robotic systematization would be to only allow dispatchers to cancel orders, never to modify their characteristics in order to reduce problematic and unprofitbale deliveries.
 An example of a human-focused system would be to have a set of suggested incident resolutions based on different possible situations and to make sure incidents are recorded so that others know they happened, so that others can better judge how to react in future situations and have a guide while making these subjective decisions.
-4. Be where your customer is: Remember that you are not your customers, and therefore what you think of as the best ways to interact with customers may not be the complete picture.
+4. **Be where your customer is:** Remember that you are not your customers, and therefore what you think of as the best ways to interact with customers may not be the complete picture.
 For example, many cooperatives have artistic members who gravitate towards instagram as their main communication tool, without considering that facebook remains a highly used platform for the middle-aged and older demographic.
 As members of the social and solidarity economy we often have a wider customer base than other similar businesses, and should identify the ways that these clients look to interact with us.
 Other than whatsapp and instagram, consider facebook, email, and phone calls as communication tools.
 Doing a quick survey of your customers is never a bad idea either.
-5. Know how to deal with problems: This is a basic customer service concept.
+5. **Know how to deal with problems:** This is a basic customer service concept.
 A customer with a problem will be upset and feel a lack of control.
-Frameworks such as the CARP method offer a simple series of steps:
+Having a framework or step by step processcan offer a much-needed guide:
  - Control the situation
  - Acknowledge the error or problem
  - Refocus the conversation towards clear solutions
  - Problem solve

-Example of the CARP method here: IN PROCESS\\
 Other [links](https://hiverhq.com/blog/b2c-customer-service) to [guides](https://blog.hubspot.com/service/customer-service) to customer service written by normal business people.

 # Design of CoopCycle Incident Management